The Mary Towneley Loop

 Stoodley Pike dead ahead!

-You are unlikly to stop during your magical decsent, so I have taken the time and trouble to stop and take the camera out of my rucksack and show you what you missed!
+You are unlikely to stop during your speedy decent, so I have taken the time to stop take the camera out of my rucksack and show you what you missed!

 Callis Wood to my left,